Establishing an open source policy: The first step to legal protection

 | 4.1.4 | Security program scope definition | Is the scope of your open source security assurance program documented? |

-These are items that must be checked directly by a person after running the agent.
-You must pass all checklists to complete this chapter.
+These are items a person must check directly after running the agent.
+You must pass the entire checklist to complete this chapter.

 Confirm file creation